neon-bindings/website/docs/functions.md

     .apply(&mut cx)?;
 ```

-The `parse_int.call_with()` takes a runtime context and produces a [`CallOptions`](https://docs.rs/neon/latest/neon/types/function/struct.CallOptions.html) struct that can be used to specify the arguments to the function.
+The `parse_int.call_with()` method takes a runtime context and produces a [`CallOptions`](https://docs.rs/neon/latest/neon/types/function/struct.CallOptions.html) struct that can be used to specify the arguments to the function.
 In this case, we specify just one argument: a JavaScript string constructed from the Rust string `"42"`.

 ## Calling Constructor Functions